MS in Statistics

 - At least two courses must be STAT courses.

-- Courses may include independent study.
+- Courses may include independent study (596 only)

 - Courses CANNOT include MATH 589 (Teaching and Presentation of Mathematics).